Background

 Various hysterectomy procedures are available, including the following:

-• Total Laproscopic Hysterectomy- where the uterus and cervix are removed completely with the help of laproscope & laproscopic instruments.
-The specimen is either removed vaginally or through laproscopic port.
-The vaginal vault is then closed laproscopically.
+Total laparoscopic hysterectomy is complete removal of the uterus and cervix with the assistance of a laparoscope and laparoscopic instruments.
+The specimen is either removed vaginally or through a laparoscopic port.
+The vaginal vault is then closed laparoscopically.

 The uterus is the inverted pear-shaped female reproductive organ that lies in the midline of the body, within the pelvis between the bladder and the rectum.
 It is a dynamic female reproductive organ that is responsible for several reproductive functions, including menses, implantation, gestation, labor, and delivery.
 It is responsive to the hormonal milieu within the body, which allows adaptation to the different stages of a woman’s reproductive life.
 The uterus adjusts to reflect changes in ovarian steroid production during the menstrual cycle and displays rapid growth and specialized contractile activity during pregnancy and childbirth.
 It can also remain in a relatively quiescent state during the prepubertal and postmenopausal years.